 Visit a unique underwater world of Thailand in Phuket Aquarium, which is among the most interesting and family-oriented places on the island.
-It is situated in a picturesque Cape Panwa and is a small but intense marine centre where one can have a close experience of the tropical fish, coral reefs, and rare aquatic animals present in the Andaman Sea.
+It is situated in picturesque Cape Panwa and is a small but intense marine centre where one can have a close experience of the tropical fish, coral reefs, and rare aquatic animals present in the Andaman Sea.

 Phuket Aquarium is the oldest aquarium located in Thailand and is important in marine education, conservation, and research.
 It is very informative and realistic, though it is smaller compared to modern mega-aquariums that only specialise in marine ecosystems that are local in nature.